-After a decade of struggling and missing the NBA playoffs, the Phoenix Suns appear to be on the rise.
-The team has a promising core in place led by Devin Booker, Deandre Ayton, and Chris Paul.
-As a result, the Suns have joined the ranks of bona fide contenders in the Western Conference.
+After a decade of struggling and missing the NBA playoffs, the Phoenix Suns are on the rise.
+The team has an NBA-finals tested core in place led by Devin Booker, Deandre Ayton, and Chris Paul and the Suns have all the markings of perennial contenders in the Western Conference.

 For the NBA season as a whole, you’ll find plenty of futures bets.
 These are wagers on things that will be settled down the road, such as the winner of the next NBA Finals, conference and division champions, and winners of individual awards like the NBA MVP.